ipfs/community/dignified-js.md

 of Chrome, Firefox, Safari and Edge at the moment.
 Even this is quite a large target to hit, so our tests need to reflect that.
 Testing for Node.js is straightforward for the most part.
-The browser though wants a little bit more love.
-So we are using [karma](http://karma-runner.github.io) to automate the test execution in the browser, as we are very familiar with it (given Im the maintainer of it).
+The browser though wants a bit more love.
+So we are using [karma](http://karma-runner.github.io) to automate the test execution in the browser, as we are very familiar with it (given I'm the maintainer of it).

 To reduce friction and overhead as much as possible, we share the test framework [mocha](http://mochajs.org/) and the assertion library [chai](http://chaijs.com/) between the browser and Node.js.